apognu/diagascode/README.md

 const node1 = Node({ row: 1, col: 1 });
 ```

-This will get the default template of ID `template` from your HTML, duplicate it and place it at the specified coordinates in the CSS grid.
+This will get the default template of ID `dac-dedault-template` from your HTML, duplicate it and place it at the specified coordinates in the CSS grid.

 You can use a reference to another node to position a node: